lauragupta/noteTaker/README.md

 ## Description

-This project starts on a landing page and then takes you into a note page.
-On the note page, you can enter a note title and note text that you can then save.
-The note will populate on the list at the left-hand side.
+This is a live server project where a site starts on a landing page.
+It then takes you into a note page.
+On the note page, you can enter a note title and note text that you can then save it using the disk iocn.
+The note title will populate on the list at the left-hand side.

 ## Table of Contents